mmoayyed/mmoayyed.github.io/_posts/2019-11-03-cas62-gettingstarted-overlay.md

 compile "org.apereo.cas:cas-server-support-duo:${casServerVersion}"
 ```

-Then, put specific Duo Security settings in `cas.properties.
+Then, put specific Duo Security settings in `cas.properties`.
 Things such as the secret key, integration key, etc which should be provided by your Duo Security subscription:

 ```properties
 cas.authn.mfa.duo[0].duoSecretKey=